galaxyproject/training-material/faqs/gtn/issues_galaxy.md

 ---
-title: What information should I include in a bug report?
+title: What information should I include when reporting a problem?
 area: contributors
 layout: faq
 ---

-Writing a bug report (either to teachers for help, or tool authors, or service providers, or ...) is a good skill to have as bioinformaticians, and a key point is that you should describe in detail what you tried.
+Writing a bug reports is a good skill to have as bioinformaticians, and a key point is that you should include a lot of information from the first message, to help make the process of reporting an issue more efficient and a better experience for everyone.

 **What to include**